ductai05/Y2S2-ComputerSystem/README.md

     *   `src/`: Source files for the report, written in Typst.
     *   `ref.bib`: Bibliography file for the report.
     *   `main.typ`: Main Typst file to compile the report.

+*   `report2/`: Contains report on: Overflow, underflow; Rounding; NaN; Quiet NaN and Signaling NaN; Real number operations.
+    *   `font-times-new-roman/`: Includes font files used in the report.
+    *   `src/`: Source files for the report, written in Typst.
+    *   `ref.bib`: Bibliography file for the report.
+    *   `main.typ`: Main Typst file to compile the report.

 *   `LICENSE`: GNU General Public License.
 *   `README.md`: This file.